k0rdent/docs/docs/admin/kof/kof-upgrade.md

 kubectl get mcs -o name | grep "remote-secret-propagation-" | xargs -r kubectl delete
 ```

-#### 5. Upgrade KOF and KCM
+#### 5. Upgrade KOF

-Before upgrading KOF components, first upgrade the KOF operator using `--take-ownership` by following the instructions at the beginning of the [Upgrade to v1.6.0 version](#upgrade-to-v160) section.
+First upgrade the KOF operator using `--take-ownership` by following the instructions at the beginning of the [Upgrade to v1.6.0 version](#upgrade-to-v160) section.
 After that, upgrade KOF components as usual (kof-mothership, kof-regional, kof-child, etc.).

 #### 6. Deploy the new Istio chart